Roger Millward: Legacy

-Following his death Hull Kingston Rovers retired the number 6 from the team jersey.
-A jersey bearing the number was presented to his family at the game against Widnes on 15 May 2016.
+Following Roger Millward's death on 2 May 2016, Hull Kingston Rovers retired the number 6 jersey.
+A jersey bearing the number was presented to his family at a memorial held prior to a Super League match against Widnes Vikings on 15 May 2016.
+The number 6 jersey was unretired in December 2024 for use by Mikey Lewis ahead of the Hull Kingston Rovers' treble-winning 2025 season.

-In 2016, it was announced that Hull's Garrison Road would be renamed Roger Millward Way, and a renaming ceremony was held in January 2018.
+In August 2016, it was announced that Hull's Garrison Road, the eastern edge of the A63 road bridging the River Hull and connecting east Hull's docks, would be renamed Roger Millward Way.
+A renaming ceremony was held in January 2018, with special red and white street signs installed by Hull City Council.